andrewmbyrd/andrewmbyrd.github.io/_portfolio/blocjams.md

 ## Results

-One of the best thing about this job was the ease of testing.
+One of the best things about this job was the ease of testing.
 They say all children are born with a scientific mind: create a hypothesis, test it, observe results, repeat.
 This process was made easy with the tool <a href="http://brackets.io/">Brackets</a>.
-Testing was performed in real-time to ensure that the code implemented was successful.
+Testing was performed in real-time to ensure that the implemented code was successful.

 ## Conclusion